ergebnis/php-package-template/README.md

 This project supports PHP versions with [active and security support](https://www.php.net/supported-versions.php).

-The maintainers of this project add support for a PHP version following its initial release and drop support for a PHP version when it has reached its end of security support.
+The maintainers of this project add support for a PHP version following its initial release and drop support for a PHP version when it has reached the end of security support.

 ## Security Policy